The Witches (2020 film)

-The film was removed from HBO Max in August 2022.

 Plot

-In 1968, young Charlie Hansen lives with his grandmother Agatha in Demopolis, Alabama after a car accident kills his parents in Chicago.
-Gradually, Charlie is cheered up by Agatha who buys him a pet mouse whom he names Daisy.
-One day, Charlie buys a box of nails to train Daisy and to build a house for her as well.
+In 1968, young Charlie Hansen lives with his grandmother Agatha in Demopolis, Alabama, after a car accident kills his parents in Chicago.
+Gradually, she cheers him up by buying him a pet mouse, whom he names Daisy.

+One day, Charlie goes to buy a box of nails to train Daisy and to build a house for her as well.
 He is approached by a witch trying to lure him with a snake and a caramel, but Agatha calls him, and the witch disappears.

-After telling Agatha about the encounter, Charlie learns that the witches are in fact real.
+After telling Agatha about the encounter, Charlie learns that witches are in fact real.
 She says a witch cursed her childhood friend Alice into spending the rest of her life as a chicken.
 Agatha says that witches never leave once they find a child.

 Frantically, they decide to stay in a nearby hotel where her cousin Eston is the executive chef.
 While there, Agatha teaches Charlie how to tell a witch from an ordinary woman: real witches have claws instead of fingernails, which they hide by wearing gloves; are bald, which they hide by wearing wigs that give them rashes; have square feet with no toes, have mouths that can open nearly to their ears, and have a powerful sense of smell aided by extendable nostrils, which they use to sniff out children.

 The next day, Charlie takes Daisy and a rope to do some training at a grand hall.
 During his walk there, he meets a gluttonous but friendly boy named Bruno, who is pulled away by his mother.
 Charlie visits the grand hall, thinking he will be alone.

 As he is getting ready to train Daisy, a group of witches led by their all-powerful leader, The Grand High Witch, enters the grand hall.
-Charlie hides under the stage and overhears the Grand High Witch planning to give the world's children a potion, mixed into confectionery products, that will transform them into mice.
+Charlie hides under the stage, and overhears her planning to give the world's children a potion, mixed into confectionery products, that will transform them into mice.

 The Grand High Witch waits for Bruno to arrive, to whom she earlier gave a Swiss chocolate bar laced with the potion.
-After Bruno arrives, he turns into a mouse and enters the vent where Charlie and Daisy are hiding.
+After he arrives, he turns into a mouse and enters the vent where Charlie and Daisy are hiding.
 The Grand High Witch discovers Charlie and forcibly transforms him into a mouse with the potion, before they escape.